danjac/radiofeed-app/README.md

 This app has been configured to run on ![Dokku](https://github.com/dokku/dokku).
 You can set up for example a Dokku Droplet on Digital Ocean.
 You should also set up an S3 bucket with folders "static" and "media", and create a Cloudfront CDN distribution pointing to this bucket.

-Create the app and add the domain:
+SSH into your Dokku server and create the app and add the domain:

 > dokku apps:create myapp